feeltheajf/trufflehog3/README.md

   --since-commit SINCE_COMMIT
                         only scan starting from a given commit hash --max-depth MAX_DEPTH
-                        max commit depth when searching for secrets --branch BRANCH       name of the branch to be scanned
+                        max commit depth for searching --branch BRANCH       name of the branch to be scanned --exclude [ [ ...]]   exclude paths from scanning
 ```